Advanced Computer Science (MSc)

 - The Internet of Things

 Assessment is through a mixture of coursework and examination.
-The ethos within the Department is to foster enthusiasm for Computer Science and so assessment is largely through project work, giving you the opportunity to explore the subject area and focus on those specific topics that capture your interest.
+The ethos within the School is to foster enthusiasm for Computer Science and so assessment is largely through project work, giving you the opportunity to explore the subject area and focus on those specific topics that capture your interest.
 The project entails research and innovation as well as practical industrial applications of the ideas developed during the programme of study.

 The dissertation gives the student an opportunity to use the skills gained throughout the PG taught provision.
 The students are expected to specialise in a specific area of research in order to create something new, or to scientifically investigate research questions.
 They are expected to independently solve problems in innovative ways.
 The dissertation constructed during this practice should reflect the scientific process and be self-reflective, critical and clear in its explanation of its hypothesis and in its synthesis of ideas.